Best Grilled Salmon with Summer Corn Salad.

 - Add tomatoes, mozzarella, red onion, white wine vinegar, extra virgin olive oil, salt and pepper to the bowl with the corn.
 Toss to combine.
 Add in basil and toss again gently.
 Set aside.

 - Preheat grill to high heat.
 Clean grates.
 Place salmon (keeping it on the foil) onto grill and reduce heat to medium high.
 Grill until salmon flakes easily with a fork and until it’s just barely opaque in the thickest part of the filet (time will vary depending on the thickness of your filets, but a good rule of thumb is to cook the fish 8-10 minutes per inch of thickness).
 You do not need to flip the salmon.
 Remove salmon from the grill.
-Let sit a few minutes, then, using tongs, place filets overtop corn salad.
+Using tongs, place filets overtop corn salad.

 - Serve with lime wedges, your favorite loaf of bread and softened butter.